Here are 8 great types of high school American Literature for Well-Rounded Education!

 Speech-writing is a complicated form of writing that should not be ignored by literature students.
 We read a selection of speeches that included the words of Patrick Henry, Frederick Douglass, Elizabeth Cady Stanton, Sojourner Truth, Abraham Lincoln, Lou Gehrig, Franklin Delano Roosevelt, Margaret Chase Smith, John F. Kennedy, Martin Luther King, Jr., Richard M. Nixon, and Ronald Reagan.

-Edgar Allen Poe was our choice for a short story focus, but there are so many to choose from!
+Edgar Allan Poe was our choice for a short story focus, but there are so many to choose from!
 We steered clear of the more famous horror tales and read his mysteries instead.

-These are easy to find on the internet, and made it easy for us to explore oral tradition, the power of nature, personification, anthropomorphism, and morals.
+These are easy to find on the internet (we chose the stories we read from Native Languages, and made it easy for us to explore oral tradition, the power of nature, personification, anthropomorphism, and morals.

 Isaac Asimov’s I, Robot made us think about technology in a very interesting way!
 Highly recommended!
-Also, Fahrenheit 451 is an absolute must-read.
+Also, Fahrenheit 451 is an absolute must-read and one of our high school co-op classes’ favorites.

 This New England-based movement of philosophy led to much of the American identity as individuals with a responsibility to God, to man, to the Earth, and to themselves.
 We read Little Women by Louisa May Alcott with a focus on the transcendental elements of the March girls’ upbringing (Did you know Alcott’s father was a lesser-known member of that Concord, MA community?).